Rewired State

 Rewired State was an organisation which ran a series of hack days for programmers and designers, focused on improving access to UK government open data and encouraging innovation in government services.

 Rewired State was founded by James Darling, Emma Mulqueeny, and Richard Pope in 2008.
-The first event, National Hack the Government Day, was held on March 7, 2009 at the Guardian offices in King's Cross, London.
+The first event, National Hack the Government Day, was held on 7 March 2009 at the Guardian offices in King's Cross, London.
 Over 80 people attended producing over 30 hacks.
 Judges at Rewired State events included Tom Watson MP and Dr Sue Black.
 Sponsors included the Government Digital Service, mySociety, and Nesta.
 National Hack the Government Day ran annually until 2015.

 Parliament Hack

 Between 2011 and 2013, Rewired State ran a series of Parliament Hack events in association with the UK Parliament, with the aim to build new apps using parliamentary data.

 Young Rewired State

 Rewired State formed a sister organisation, Young Rewired State, to bring young developers together to solve real world problems.
-Young Rewired State ran its own series of Festival of Code hack days between 2009 and 2015.
+Young Rewired State ran its own series of Festival of Code hack days from 2009.
+The last event run by Young Rewired State was the 2015 Festival of Code, and the organisation was formally dissolved in February 2019.
+Young Rewired State also ran various "Hyperlocal" centres across the UK, which provide coding challenges across the year, rather than being focused on one week as in the Festival of Code.

+Many developers who participated in Young Rewired State events learned coding skills outside the traditional school curriculum.